OttoLaitinen/OttoLaitinen/README.md

 # Hello there!
 I am Otto 👋🏻

 In short, I design and develop software products.
-I'm currently working as a Software Engineer @mindlercare.
+I'm currently working as a Software Engineer @zenniz.

-I'm also a master's student at Aalto University majoring in Human-Computer Interaction.
 I enjoy creating and building things that people use, experience and interact with.